nataliesstewart/nataliesstewart.github.io/index.md

 * 18.725 (algebraic geometry 1)

-* 18.919 (Kan seminar)

 * 6.0002 (throwaway class taken for REST credit :/ )

 * 6.849 (geometric folding algorithms)

 * 21m.361 (electronic music composition)

-I'll probably be taking and posting notes for 18.919 and 6.849 this semester.
 To see the rest of my class history (though I'm not sure why you would), go <a href="/classes">here.</a>

 ---